Trustworthiness in Retrieval-Augmented Generation Systems: A Survey: Introduction

 To address these challenges, we propose a unified framework that supports a comprehensive analysis of trustworthiness in RAG systems, including three key parts:

-\begin{itemize}[leftmargin=*] \item \textbf{Defination of six key dimensions of trustworthiness in the RAG context}: As shown in Figure~\ref{fig:compare}, we define trustworthiness across six dimensions: (1) Factuality: Ensuring the accuracy and truthfulness of generated information by verifying it against reliable sources.
+\begin{itemize}[leftmargin=*] \item \textbf{Defination of six key dimensions of trustworthiness in the RAG context}: We define trustworthiness across six dimensions: (1) Factuality: Ensuring the accuracy and truthfulness of generated information by verifying it against reliable sources.
 (2) Robustness: Ensuring the system's reliability against errors, adversarial attacks, and other external threats.
 (3) Fairness: Minimizing biases in retrieval and generation stages to ensure fair outcomes.
 (4) Transparency: Making RAG system processes and decisions clear and understandable to users, fostering trust and accountability.
 (5) Accountability: Implementing mechanisms to ensure the system's actions and outputs are responsible and traceable.
 (6) Privacy: Protecting personal data and user privacy throughout retrieval and generation processes.

-\item \textbf{Survey of existing work}: We involves a thorough review of the current literature and research efforts related to trustworthiness in RAG systems.
+\item \textbf{Survey of existing work}: As shown in Figure~\ref{fig:compare}, we involves a thorough review of the current literature and research efforts related to trustworthiness in RAG systems.
 We analyze various approaches, methodologies, and techniques that have been proposed or implemented to enhance trustworthiness across the six key dimensions.

-\item \textbf{Benchmarking and assessment on various LLMs}: To provide a practical evaluation of trustworthiness in RAG systems, we construct a benchmark and establish a comprehensive evaluation framework.
-This framework assesses the trustworthiness of 10 different LLMs, including both proprietary and open-source models covering various model sizes and training strategies.
-This benchmark offers valuable insights into the performance on trustworthiness of different models in real-world applications. \end{itemize}
+\item \textbf{Benchmarking and assessment on various LLMs}: To provide a practical evaluation of trustworthiness in RAG systems, we introduce TRC Bench (Trust-RAG Compass Benchmark), a comprehensive benchmark covering six dimensions of trustworthiness.
+Using TRC Bench, we evaluate 19 LLMs, including both proprietary and open-source models with different model sizes and training strategies.
+The benchmark provides valuable insights into the trustworthiness performance of different models in real-world RAG applications.